pedrosilvz/pedrosilvz/README.md

 <label>I'm a full-stack Brazilian developer that works as much in back-end as
  front-end.
-It's never too late to I learn more and more about programming! ( Sou um desenvolver full-stack brasileiro que trabalha tanto na área de back-end quanto front-end.
-Nunca é tarde para eu aprender cada vez mais sobre programação! ) 📚</label>
+It's never too late to I learn more and more about programming!
+Subscribe to my Youtube channel called [pdrsily](https://www.youtube.com/@pedrosilvz).
+In my channel, I talk about programming and games tips, projects, and much more!! 📚</label>

   <p align="left">
       <a href="https://www.youtube.com/@pedrosilvz">